Doelia/sql-migrations-bundle/README.md

 The `--dry-run` option will only display the SQL queries that will be executed.
 Remove the option to execute the queries.

-You can add the `--drop-database` option to drop the database (the public schema) before applying the migrations.
+You can add the `--drop-database` option to drop the database (the public schema) before applying the migrations (useful for local/dev environment).

+That command will use an internal table `_migrations` in the database to keep track of the applied migrations.
+You can change the name of the table by setting the `SQL_MIGRATIONS_TABLE` environment variable.

 ## Development